Skip to content

 4. Use Type Annotations: Always provide accurate type annotations for all attributes.

-5. Consistent Updates: Always use updated or updating methods for changes.
+5. Consistent Updates: Always use updated (or helper functions that call it) for changes.

 6. Composition: Compose complex states from simpler ones.